 This chalet features

-- Modern open-plan kitchen with large separate kitchen worktop and bar stools
+- Modern open-plan kitchen with a large, separate kitchen worktop and bar stools

 - Split dining table that seats twelve people

-- Flat-screen TV, Playstation and Apple TV in the main lounge
+- Flat-screen TV, Playstation, Apple TV and a modern fireplaces in the living room

-- Large outdoor terrace on the first floor
+- Expansive terrace on the first floor for summer barbecues

-- Secure and heated dry room for skis and other outdoor equipment
+- Secure and heated dry room for skis and other sports equipment

 - Indoor garage with space for one car and outdoor parking for two cars

-- On-call driver to and from locations in the village and the Grand Hirafu ski gondola
+- On-call driver to and from locations within the village and the Grand Hirafu Ski Gondola

-- A Japanese-style tatami room with access to a separate toilet and shower room can sleep 2 more guests
+- Access to a separate toilet and shower

 - Extra person can be accommodated at an additional cost